 Fan Types for Dust-Laden Air

 Other fans actually need to handle the contaminants.
 Our self-cleaning radial tipped fan with curved radial blades and industrial exhausters with partially backward inclined blades are ideal for handling contaminants without material build-up in the fan.

 Dust Collector Fan Arrangements

-Fan Arrangements specify how the motors mounts to and drive the fans, and both direct drive and belt drive options are used with dust collectors.
+Fan Arrangements specify how the motors mount to and drive the fans.
+Dust collector fans can use both direct drive and belt drive options.
 Smaller cartridge collectors often use direct drive “top mount” fans where the fans mount directly to the top of the collector.
-Larger units and baghouse collectors will use “ground mounted” fans installed on foundations separate from the collectors.
+Larger units and baghouse collectors will use ground-mounted fans installed on foundations separate from the collectors.

 Talk with Our Application Engineers

 If you feel overwhelmed by all this information, don’t despair!
 We have a team of application engineers who are happy to talk with you and select the best fan for your application.
-You can call 715-365-3267 or send us your information, and one of our engineer will connect with you.
+You can call 715-365-3267, email [email protected], or send us your information, and one of our engineers will connect with you.

 Related Content on Industrial Fan Applications